Local Composite Quantile Regression for Regression Discontinuity: Inference on the boundary

-where $C_2$ and $C_3$ are constants provided in the proof; see the Online Supplement \Cref{supp:asymptotic}. \end{theorem} The result for the fuzzy design case can be obtained similarly.
+where $C_2$ and $C_3$ are constants provided in the proof; see the Online Supplement Section S.2. \end{theorem}

-\begin{remark} The optimal bandwidth is compatible with the required \Cref{assumption:bandwidth} of $n_+ h_{Y_+}^5 \rightarrow \infty$ as $n_+ \rightarrow \infty$. \Cref{thm:adjusted bandwidth} assumes that two separate bandwidths are used for the data above and below the cutoff.
+The result for the fuzzy design case can be obtained similarly. \Cref{thm:adjusted bandwidth} assumes that two separate bandwidths are used for the data above and below the cutoff.
 Similar result holds for $h_{Y_-}$.
-On each side of the cutoff, a single bandwidth is used in both estimation and bias correction. \Cref{thm:adjusted bandwidth} provides the expression of this bandwidth. \end{remark}
+On each side of the cutoff, a single bandwidth is used in both estimation and bias correction. \Cref{thm:adjusted bandwidth} provides the expression of this bandwidth.

+\begin{remark} The bandwidth in \cref{eq:bw adj.} is of order $O(n_+^{-1/7})$, while \Cref{assumption:bandwidth} requires $h_{Y_+} = o(n_+^{-1/7})$ to establish the asymptotic normality of \cref{eq:sharp t adjusted dist}.
+Notice that the numerator in \cref{eq:sharp t adjusted dist} corrects the bias up to $O_p(h_+^2)$ (and $O_p(h_-^2)$), and the remaining terms of the ratio can be roughly written as $O_p(\sqrt{n_+h_{Y_+}}) \times O_p(h_{Y_+}^3)$.
+If the bias correction up to $O_p(h_+^2)$ is truly effective, we can: (1) treat it as if bias were completely removed and ignore any remaining $O_p(h_+^3)$ terms on the numerator of the bias-corrected \textit{t}-statistic in \cref{eq:sharp t adjusted dist} so that the assumption $n_+h_{Y_+}^7 \rightarrow 0$ becomes unnecessary; (2) use a slightly larger bandwidth such as the one in \cref{eq:bw adj.} to further reduce variance while relying on the bias correction to remove any extra bias due to the use of a larger bandwidth.
+Our simulation results indeed indicate that bias correction in LCQR is effective.
+This provides an explanation of why an $O(n_+^{-1/7})$ bandwidth could work well in our case. \end{remark}

 \begin{remark} If equal bandwidth on both sides of the cutoff is preferred, it can be derived in a manner similar to the optimal bandwidth choice in \cite{imbens2012optimal}.
 To see that, we further assume $h_{Y_+} = h_{Y_-} = h$ and let $C_{+,2}$, $C_{+,3}$, $C_{-,2}$, $C_{-,3}$ be the corresponding constants in \Cref{thm:adjusted bandwidth} for the data above and below the cutoff.
 The adjusted MSE becomes $\text{adj.
 MSE} = (C_{+,2} - C_{-,2})^2 h^6 + \frac{1}{nh}(C_{+,3} + C_{-,3}) + o_p(h^6 + \frac{1}{nh})$, and the optimal bandwidth is given by